 Step 2.
 Sprint Planning and Sprint Backlog Creation

-After that, the scrum team can select the most important user stories from the product backlog.
+After that, the Scrum team can select the most important user stories from the product backlog.
 Then team members should decide how they will solve this or that task.
+Also, the team can divide particular user stories into the smallest ones and then turn them into the series of tasks.
 The Sprint backlog should be created next.
 It consists of user stories that will be completed during the current sprint.
-The amount of these stories depends on their duration in story points assigned to each story during evaluation stage.
-The team should be capable to finish all these stories on time.
+The amount of these stories depends on their capacity in story points assigned to each story during the evaluation stage.
+The Scrum team should be capable of finishing all these stories on time.

 Step 3.
 Working on the Sprint.
-Scrum Meetings
+Daily Scrum Meetings

 After actual user stories for the current phase are chosen, the development process begins.

-Other important scrum feature is everyday Scrum meetings.
-These meetings’ main goal is to get full and veracious information about the current project status.
-During these meetings every single team member should tell about the task that he has finished, which task he will choose next and what problems he faced during his work.
+Another important Scrum feature is Daily Scrum meetings.
+These meetings’ main goal is to get full and veracious information about the current project status and make sure that all team members are on the same page.
+During Scrum meetings, every single team member should tell what he or she has done for the Sprint Goal, which task will be the next, and what problems team members faced during the work.

-Moreover, a burn down chart is what the scrum team gets as a result of scrum meeting.
-It shows you how many tasks remains uncompleted.
-This chart gives an ability to control the development process and should be updated after every meeting.
+In addition, a burndown chart is another widely used tool that allows monitoring daily processes effectively.
+It shows you how many tasks remain uncompleted.
+This chart gives the ability to control the development process and can be updated after every meeting.

 JIRA allows you to create these charts as well:

 This chart helps draw conclusions about the current speed of work.
-Depending on these conclusions, the amount of user stories for the next sprint can be changed.
+Depending on these conclusions, the number of user stories for the next sprint can be changed.

-Since the ideal result of every sprint is a working product, the testing process is very important.
-There are different ways to minimize costs of the testing period.
+It’s important to note that, since the ideal result of every sprint in a Scrum model is a working product, the full life-cycle testing process is very important.
+There are different ways to minimize the costs of the testing period.
 For example, you can decrease the overall amount of user stories.
 As a result, the number of possible bugs will be minimized.
-The other way is to include QA engineers into the scrum team.
+The other way is to include QA engineers into the Scrum team.

 Step 5.
 Retrospective and Next Sprint Planning

-Retrospective’s main aim is to discuss the results and determine the ways how to improve development process on the next step.
-The team should conclude what went well during the working process and what can be done better during the future iteration.
+Retrospective’s main aim is to discuss the results and determine the ways how to improve the development process on the next step.
+An important feature is that at this stage it is the processes of work and interaction that are discussed in order to improve the work of the Scrum team as a whole.
+The team should conclude what went well during the working process and what can be done better during future iteration.
 When the ways of improvement are defined, the team can concentrate on the next sprint planning.